 Most of the adult birds, even the laying hens, eventually ended up in a pot or frying pan.
 The usual routine for having a chicken dinner was for someone to go to the coop, trap & catch a chicken, and then see that it was prepared for the table.
-The first part of that process was actually “to kill” the bird, and that was something I never got used to watching.
+The first part of that process actually was “to kill” the bird, and that was something I never got used to watching.
 When Mama, or more usually, Daddy, would head out from the coop with a hen or rooster under their arm, I would run far enough away that I could not witness, or even hear, what was about to happen next.

 ![]() |

 I offer this as prelude to a simple story told about one of those chickens that ended up as the main course of a Sunday feast.
-It was said to be a rooster, and had been so wild as it ran free, and had been so hard to catch, that even after having been slaughtered and dressed, the cook was forced to put a brick atop the boiler as it was cooking in order to keep it form jumping out of the pot and escaping yet again.
+It was said to be a rooster, and had been so wild as it ran free, and had been so hard to catch, that even after having been slaughtered and dressed, the cook was forced to put a brick atop the boiler as it was cooking in order to keep it from jumping out of the pot and escaping yet again.

 The next time you hear or see mention of a wild bird, it might be well to remember the rooster that was just as wild dead as when it was alive.